7hekaka/newcytosim/doc/main/faq.md

 **Can I install Cytosim on Windows?**
 </summary>

-Compiling ‘natively’ on windows would require dealing with ‘/‘ becoming ‘\’ and different end-of-lines, and other annoying issues.
+Compiling "natively" on windows would require dealing with `/` becoming `\` and different end-of-lines, and other annoying issues.
 You can however run Cytosim on your Windows computer, within [Cygwin](https://cygwin.com) which is a Unix emulator for Windows.
 We provide [instructions to compile on Cygwin](compile/cygwin.md).
 </details>

 <details>